The Agent’s Manual (TL;DR)

 Positions:

 Implication: Substrate transfers don’t destroy identity if Relation R is preserved.
+Whether the substrate is silicon, virtual, or nested computation is irrelevant to the criterion.

 See arguments →